 Around lunchtime, we arrived at this village.
 It had much more tourists compared to the first one.
 Walked through the colourful main street we saw another rocky harbour.
 In the heat of summer, swimmers were frolicking in the turquoise water around the rock face of the small harbour.

 We walked along Via Di Corniglia up the hill and passed a local graveyard.
-There is a nice picture point of the sea front.
-Back to the harbour we walked toward the Manarola Scenic Viewpoint.
-Before we reach the viewpoint we spotted a bar with an open view to the harbour front.
+There is a nice picture point of the seafront.
+Back to the harbour, we walked toward the Manarola Scenic Viewpoint.
+Before we reached the viewpoint, we spotted a bar with an open view to the harbour front.
 However, there was a long queue in front of it.
 We gave up the idea to have a break there and headed back to the main street where many local restaurants and bars located.

-It was very difficult to pick an eatery for a lunch.
-All the dishes look so delicious from the pictures.
-Finally, we picked one which had attractive seafood offers.
-Three of us ordered three hearty seafood dishes, two plates of linguine with fresh clams, prawns, and mussels caught from the sea that morning and one plate of fried seafood dish including tender octopus.
+Because of a huge selection of eateries, it wasn’t easy to decide where to eat.
+All the dishes displayed on pictures looked attractive.
+Finally, three of us ordered three hearty seafood dishes, two plates of linguine with fresh clams, prawns, and mussels caught from the sea that morning and one plate of fried seafood dish including tender octopus.

 Comiglia (the vineyard village of the Cinque Terre)